Philaserpher/enigma_machine/README.md

 # enigma_machine

 A simple enigma machine simulator.
+Sorry for account gore on commits, was accidentally using my uni account at times.

 An enigma machine is an encryption machine used before and during the Second World War by the Axis to encrypt their communications.
 Breaking the Enigma machine was key to allied victory, as it allowed them to intercept and read all of the communications from the German Army and Navy.
 There are three main features of the enigma machine which made it incredibly difficult to crack.